yynxi/Brower-Reformatter-App/README.md

 - Ability to assign and save team members and guest athletes.
 - Automatic sorting by run, best to worst time.
 - Highlights split differences.

+(Currently only works for setups with 1 split)